S

 transient combination of 4 primary, hence true (?) bodies, i.e. earth, water, fire and air.5,6 At death the combination

-dissolved without residue.7 They claimed that personal (thus anecdotal) conceptions
+dissolved without residue.7 They claimed that personal (thus anecdotal)

-such as God, the immortal soul (or self), karma, heaven, hell, moksha, reward and punishment for moral failings and so
+notions/fantasies such as God, the immortal soul (or self), karma, heaven,

-that those notions (as useful lies) were simply fantasies8
+and punishment for moral failings and so on.
+Moreover, the Charvakas maintained that those notions (as useful lies) were

-invented by priests to enrich and empower themselves.
-From the foregoing the Charvakas deduced that the smartest thing to do in the here for
+themselves.
+From the foregoing the Charvakas deduced that the smartest thing to do in the here

-the everyday bloke or gal and now was to increase one’s pleasure.9 Fast forward to the 21st
+for the everyday bloke or gal and now was to increase one’s pleasure.9 Fast forward to the 21st

-century.10 The Charvaka mind-set11 has not
+century.10 The Charvaka mind-set11 has not changed.
+But its

-data (hence contact) sensing and in-formation analysing technology.12 And so the modern Charvaka asks the same questions as did his ancient and
+modern Charvaka asks the same questions as did his ancient and

 rather primitive ancestor.
 He too wants to understand the essential content